nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 ## Azure AKS Advanced/Azure CNI Networking

 This architecture demonstrates the connectivity architecture and traffic flows for connecting Azure AKS Private Cluster environment with your on-premises environment.
 In the Private AKS cluster the control plane or the kube API server has an **internal IP address**.
 This IP is exposed via a private endpoint in the AKS subnet.
-The on-premises networks use the Private IP address of the Kube-API server hence **both DNS and routing** has to be in place between on-premises and AKS network..A private DNS zone is also created example - abcxyz.privatelink.<region>.azmk8s.io.
-AKS services exposed using internal load balancer.
-Egress paths from AKS cluster to Internet can be designed using External Load balancer (default) or using Azure Firewall/NVA/NAT gateway using userDefinedRouting setting in AKS
+The on-premises networks use the Private IP address of the Kube-API server hence **both DNS and routing** has to be in place between on-premises and AKS network.
+A private DNS zone is also created example - abcxyz.privatelink.<region>.azmk8s.io.
+AKS services are exposed using an internal load balancer.
+Egress paths from AKS cluster to Internet can be designed using public load balancer (default) or using Azure Firewall/NVA/NAT gateway using userDefinedRouting setting in AKS.

+The automated deployment will deploy an Azure private zone, and will conditional forward from the on-premises domain controller to a BIND DNS server running on a VM in the hub for resolution of AKS in private deployment mode.
 ## Reference Architecture

 #### This reference architecture uses Advanced/Azure CNI Networking